 Case Studies - Nominating a wrong occupation

 For example, if the mistake was in the nature of a clerical or typographical error, you could argue that the nominated occupation was other than as specified in the application form: Pavuluri v MIBP FCA 502 at .
 However, there is no guarantee that this argument would succeed.
 Furthermore, it may not necessarily be enough that the applicant ‘made a mistake’ as a result of incorrect advice or lack of legal advice when completing the form: Chen v MIAC FMCA 859; and Pavuluri v MIBP FCA 502.

 Singh (Migration) AATA 5586

 The Tribunal affirmed the decision of the Department not to grant the applicant a Subclass 485 visa.

 The applicant applied for a Subclass 485 (temporary graduate) visa in the nominated occupation of Life Mechanic.
 It was accompanied by evidence that he had applied for a skills assessment to the relevant assessing authority.
 He did not provide a skills assessment to the Department for Lift Mechanic, but a copy of a skills assessment in which he had been successfully assessed for the occupation of Electrical Engineering Technician.
-He claimed that he relied on the professional service of a migration agent who had prepared all the documents and nominated the occupation of Life Mechanic when he should have nominated Electrical Engineering Technician.
-The Tribunal considered that that the applicant might be dissatisfied with the service provided by the migration agent however there were other avenues open to him for complaint.
-On the evidence, the Tribunal was not satisfied that he simply nominated the wrong occupation and should have nominated the occupation for which he received a successful skills assessment, after the failure of the skills assessment in relation to the occupation nominated in his application for the visa.
+He claimed that he relied on the professional service of a migration agent who had prepared all the documents and nominated the occupation of Life Mechanic, when he should have nominated Electrical Engineering Technician.
+The Tribunal considered that the applicant might be dissatisfied with the service provided by the migration agent, however there were other avenues open to him for complaint.
+On the evidence, the Tribunal was not satisfied that he simply nominated the wrong occupation.
+He should have nominated the occupation for which he received a successful skills assessment, after the failure of the skills assessment in relation to the occupation nominated in his application for the visa.